asousadias/asd_OpenMusic_patches/asd_OM_fractalize/README.md

 - fractalize-n-help ALL.omp - same as _fractalize-n-help.omp_ but self-contained, i.e. it contains all the patches as abstractions.<br>

 ## History:
-- 2018, May: Release on GitHub<br>
+- 2018, May: Release on GitHub.
-- 2008, May: OM version for release.<br>
+- 2008, May: OM version for release.
-- 2001: First OM version.<br>
+- 2001: First OM version.
 - 1988: Initial design and programming in GFA Basic (Atari ST).
-Used in the documentary _Fernando Lanhas — Os Sete Rostos_ (António de Macedo, 1988). https://www.imdb.com/title/tt0492932<br>
+Used in the documentary _Fernando Lanhas — Os Sete Rostos_ (António de Macedo, 1988). https://www.imdb.com/title/tt0492932

 ### Disclaimer: